 The research group SPiRIT – Science Projects in educational Research and Information Technology – is an interdisciplinary team at Magdeburg-Stendal University of Applied Sciences.
-The focus is on research and development in educational technologies, human-computer interaction, and educational research.
+The focus is on research and development in the areas of educational technologies, human-computer interaction and educational research.

-Digital competencies, user attitudes, the usability of digital artifacts, or user behavior are evaluated with different methods.
-For user research, the group operates the LeiKLab with eye tracking and other sensor technology.
-The XPeriMakerLab is established and further developed for prototype and competence development.
+Digital competencies, user attitudes, usability of digital artifacts or user behavior are evaluated with different methods.
+For usage research, the research group operates the LeiKLab with eye tracking and other sensor technology.
+For prototype development and competence development, the XPeriMakerLab is established and further developed.

-Some projects and publications address the development of environmental awareness, understanding strategies and processes for sustainable development and circular economy, and integrating negative external effects into economic activities.
-To communicate complex interrelationships – for example, in the case of environmental data – information representations are processed in interactive, artistic artifacts as edutainment applications while user interaction is researched.
+Some projects and publications address the development of environmental awareness, the understanding of strategies and processes for sustainable development and circular economy, but also the integration of negative external effects into economic activities.
+In order to communicate complex interrelationships – for example in the case of environmental data – data representations are processed in interactive, artistic artifacts with edutainment character and user interaction is researched.